frostt-tensor/frostt-tensor.github.io/tensors/file-formats.md

 Suppose a tensor of product ratings has the first mode representing 2000 users, and the second mode representing 100 products.
 The file `mode-1-users.map` would have 2000 lines, with each line containing the username or ID of a customer.
-Similarly, the file `mode-2-products.map` would contain the name or ID of the 100 products.
+Similarly, the file `mode-2-products.map` would have 100 lines, each containing the name or ID of a product.